tridoan1998/tridoan1998/README.md

 🌃 I currently live in San Francisco, Silicon Valley

-🌱 Learning full stack Web Development and everything related to software developement
+🌱 Learning full stack Web Development and everything related to software developement, learning Golang at the moment.

 👯 I’m looking to collaborate on projects at Teladoc Health developing great software to connect patients with doctors virtually through phone app